-With just three gears, an internal hub, and a belt drive, the Priority Start 20 inch bike is the perfect intro to gears for kids, and is easy to maintain for parents.
-Read the review below for more reasons we love it!
+With just three gears, an internal hub, and a belt-drive, the Priority Start 20 inch bike is the perfect intro to gears for kids, and is easy to maintain for parents.
+With an essentially maintenance-free internally-geared hub and a grease-free belt drive, the Priority Start 20 provides the gear options kid and parents want, without the hassle of a finicky derailleur and troublesome chain!

 BEST FOR: Riders needing extra gears for riding around town, but without the complexity of 7 or 8 gears.